flavienbwk/repo-autodeployer/PLAN.md

 ## 2. Scaling the system

-Use a control-plane/workers approach.
-Put all job logs to a PostgreSQL database.
-Update the API to reflect the possibility to also retrieve job logs from /job/<id>
+Use an external control-plane/workers approach with a RabbitMQ or Celery system.
+Put all job logs to a PostgreSQL database to not lose job details.
+Update the API to reflect the possibility to also retrieve job logs from /job/\<id>.

-## 3. Add recursive in-code analysis
+## 3. Add recursive and versatile in-code analysis

-- Analyze the code repository to identify changes that need to be made.
+Analyze the code repository to identify changes that need to be made.
 Here are some hints of what to look at: application type (e.g., Flask, Node.js, django…), dependencies and configurations (e.g., requirements.txt, package.json…), any necessary changes, such as updating environment variables or network settings.

+For instance, some apps may require to set env variables as per their documentation or codebase.
+Make sure to analyse the code to determine how to setup the project into a container.
+You may need to use docker-in-docker if the project is already dockerized.

+The script must call the LLM endpoint as many time as possible with the chosen files content to determine actions to do.

 ## 4. Determination of best deployment option